datacoves/docs/docs/how-tos/datahub/how_to_datahub_cli.md

 ### Obtaining and Using a DataHub API Token

-Next, you need to provide a DataHub access token to authenticate your connection:
+Next, you will be prompted to provide a DataHub access token to authenticate your connection.

 ![DataHub token](assets/datahub-token.png)

+**Please follow these steps:**

-1. On a new tab, navigate to Datacoves, and then go to DataHub.
+1. Open a new tab, navigate to Datacoves, head to the Observe tab within your environment, and click on DataHub.

 2. Go to `Settings` (gear icon on the top right corner)

 3. Click on the `Access Tokens` nav bar menu item

 ![DataHub access tokens](assets/datahub-access-tokens.png)